forcepusher/forcepusher/README.md

 "AI" is a great to get stuff done fast, but it's dum as hell and have to be extremely carefully guided.
 Some people [compare it to a parrot](https://www.youtube.com/watch?v=p22QeLNHvlc) with a gigantic brain.
 But it's still just a parrot facerolling on the keyboard.
-Current Transformers LLM architecture is basically T9 text prediction from old Nokia phones.
+LLM is not even a neural network, it's an autocomplete dictionary for T9 text prediction from old Nokia phones.
 Repeatedly tap on your phone's text predictions - this is the current state of "AI".
-LLM is not even a neural network, it's an autocomplete dictionary.
 Though autocomplete was always a good tool anyway.
 Now with proper expectations you're ready to start building.

 Oh, BTW.
 Stop using cloud services, start with your own local LMStudio/ComfyUI machine.
 Save monies.